maayane/PhotoFit/README.md

 ```
 after each edit!

 Below is a list of the parameters to edit.
+The parameters not detailed below are **not** to be edited.
-If you do not edit them, PhotoFit will run on the test data of PTF 13dqy ([Yaron et al 2018](https://ui.adsabs.harvard.edu/#abs/2017NatPh..13..510Y/abstract)).
+If you do not edit the parameters listed below and simply run `PhotoFit`, it will run on the test data of PTF 13dqy ([Yaron et al 2018](https://ui.adsabs.harvard.edu/#abs/2017NatPh..13..510Y/abstract)).

 * `mcmc` - a **boolean** determining the fitting method (see step 3 of the section [How does PhotoFit work?](https://github.com/maayane/PhotoFit/blob/master/README.md#how-does-photofit-work)).
 If set to `False`, it will use a linear fitting method.
 If `True`, it will run MCMC (much more time consuming, but with the advantage of providing error bars on)
 * `output_file_mcmc` - a **string** determining the path of the directory where you intend to put your results, if `mcmc=True`.
 Default is `'./test/results_fit_sed_mcmc'`, for running `PhotoFit` on the test data.